rerun-io/rerun/design/batching.md

 - Resolution of splat issues that currently require dedicated events/rows to function.
 - Resolution of the dreaded `MsgId` mismatch issues.
 - Replacement of the current hackish and partially broken garbage collection mechanism with a more viable one.
-- Should massively improve the speed of range queries (even more so for our so-called sticky scenes).
+- Should massively improve the speed of range queries (even more so for our scenes that span the entire time-range, e.g.: text, plot...).
 - Should (likely) vastly improve the loading speed of .rrd files (even more so on the web).

 Finally, these changes are expected to significantly simplify the DataStore codebase by completely eliminating component tables and their corresponding buckets.